pirafrank/pirafrank/README.md

 Yet another guy who writes code.
 I hope the one here is useful!

-For more info about me, please head over [here](https://fpira.com/about).
+For more info about me, or if you're curious about what I blog, you can head over to [my website](https://fpira.com).

 Thank you for visiting this page, have a great day!